James Crutchfield: Rediscovery

 In 1981, Swingmaster, a new Dutch record label, was interested in recording any of the old-time St. Louis barrelhouse piano players that might still be alive.
 They contacted the same Charlie O'Brien who had been instrumental in locating Crutchfield a quarter-century earlier, and he reported that Crutchfield was still around and in fine form.
 Swingmaster visited St. Louis that year, but had no luck finding him.
 They returned in 1983, and this time, with the assistance of bluesman Henry Townsend, they were successful.
 Crutchfield traveled to Groningen, Netherlands, later that year and recorded the album Original Barrelhouse Blues, which was re-released on CD in 2001 as St. Louis Blues Piano.
 A tour included performances in Belgium, France, Germany and several venues in the Netherlands, notably the concerthall Vredenburg in Utrecht, which he later said was the largest crowd he had ever played for.

 Back in St. Louis, local impresario Mark O'Shaughnessy guided Crutchfield's comeback and introduced him to the contemporary blues scene.
 He received a publicity boost when he was selected as the first recipient of the Lillian Carter Award for Outstanding Senior Citizen in 1984.
-Crutchfield and his wife, Ernestine, moved to the Soulard neighborhood, an area known for its many nightclubs.
+Crutchfield and his wife Ernestine moved to the Soulard neighborhood, an area known for its many nightclubs.
 He played weekly at Broadway Oyster Bar, 1860 Saloon and Mike & Min's, among other engagements.
 In the late 1980s, Crutchfield was regularly performing with a backup group consisting of Guitar Frank, Papa John (washtub bass) and Rosceaux (washboard).
 He played the 1988 St. Louis Blues Festival at the Jefferson Memorial in Forest Park, appeared every weekend at Allen Avenue, and began playing every Wednesday night for the next 12 years at Venice Cafe, where many of St. Louis' top blues and jazz musicians would often sit in.

 In the early 1990s, Crutchfield replaced the "tub" and "rub-board" with Sharon Foehner (bass) and Bill Howell (drums) and added Andy Millner (harmonica).
 In addition to weekly engagements, one-nighters, parties and weddings, he appeared at the 1993 St. Louis Blues Festival on the riverfront, Harp Attack at Mississippi Nights, and the Casa Loma Ballroom.
 A well-known and popular character around the neighborhood, his annual birthday celebration at Molly's heralded the beginning of the summer beer garden season in Soulard.
 Crutchfield appeared at the 1997 St. Louis Blues Heritage Festival and continued working regularly, performing with local rock & roll pioneer Bennie Smith and the Urban Blues Express in his last years.

 James Crutchfield died of complications of heart disease on December 7, 2001, in St. Louis, almost the last bluesman of his era.
 An impromptu parade through the streets of Soulard was held in his honor.

+In 2014, the Killer Blues Headstone Project placed a headstone for Crutchfield at Lake Charles Cemetery in Bel-Nor, Saint Louis County, Missouri.